 5. You’re more open to an adventure

-Australia may have ranked top of the 2015 list of most popular gap year destinations, but for those in their late 20s or 30s, you’re probably ready for more of an adventure.
+Australia may have ranked top of our list of most popular gap year destinations, but for those in their late 20s or 30s, you’re probably ready for more of an adventure.

 Grab your rucksack and encounter some of the globe’s most spectacular and under-visited destinations.
 Explore undiscovered India, learn about the revolution in Cuba, study indigenous languages in Bolivia, or engage with rich culture and community life in Uganda.